-August 20-24: To the Extreme Join us for high energy, action packed week of end-of-the-summer fun, filled with obstacle courses, relay races, and scavenger hunts throughout the museum. *Please note obstacle courses will be made of safe materials including hula hoops, cones and pool noodles.
+August 19-23: To the Extreme Join us for a high energy, action packed week of end-of-the-summer fun!
+We will have obstacle courses, relay races, and scavenger hunts throughout the museum. *Please note obstacle courses will be made of safe materials including hula hoops, cones and pool noodles.

 Have questions?
 Check out our Vacation Science FAQ section below, or contact us by email: email@example.com or phone: 860.231.2830 x 440